 Each of our Synod’s four Designated Committees is comprised of seven members; therefore, all twenty-eight commissioners are asked to serve on one of the committees.
 The purpose and general responsibilities of each committee are as follows:

-William (WD) Hasty, Co-Chairs
+William (WD) Hasty, Chair

 The purpose of this committee is to provide for the smooth operation of the Synod Assembly and its committees and staff in concert with the constitution of the PC(USA).
 Responsibilities – tasks include developing personnel policies and practices, assessing staffing needs and performance, reviewing presbytery minutes, and keeping current the Synod’s Standing Rules and Practices.